Gowza68/apple-signin/readme.md

 # Sign in with Google

-Basic sign in with apple demo with video tutorial.
+Basic sign in with google demo with video tutorial.

 <img src="./demo.png"/>